 The snake lake is a small lake North from Iskander Kul and the resort at the North end of the lake.
 On the way to the lake you need to climb over a small hill from where you can get nice pictures of the Iskander Kul.
 The lake is really named accurately and the area has many snakes during the summer time so we do not advice you to walk in the bushes or forests nearby the lake.
 The rock above the lake should be relatively safe to enter.
 We did not see any lakes but it was most likely yet too cold for them in April.

-Sarytag village is a small village behind the Iskander Kul lake that has a poor road and only a couple of cars in the whole village.
-The village is located in a high valley next to a river between high snow-covered mountains and lives from livestock breeding.
-The animal shelters just a little bit outside the village tell of the importance of the animals to the local people.
-Bears roam not far from the village at the mountains are not a rare sight in this remote place.
-The village has some homestays serving travelers with meals.
+Sarytag is a small village behind the Iskander Kul lake that has a very poor road and only a couple of cars in the whole village.
+Sarytag is located in a high valley next to a river, between high snow-covered mountains and the people living there practice livestock breeding.
+The stone and wood made animal shelters, just a little bit outside the village, tell of the importance of the animals to the local people.
+Bears roaming not far from the village at the mountains are not a rare sight in this remote place.
+The village has some homestays serving travelers with accommodation and meals.